Holidays Calendar for May 16, 2018

 • 1990 Died: Jim Henson, American puppeteer, film director and producer, screenwriter, actor, and cartoonist.
 He is best known as the creator of The Muppet Show.

-• 1990 Born: Thomas Brodie-Sangster, English actor best known for his roles as Sam in Love, Actually and Newt in The Maze Runner and its sequel.
+• 1990 Born: Thomas Brodie-Sangster, English actor best known for his roles in Love, Actually, Game of Thrones, the Maze Runner film series, Wolf Hall, The Queen's Gambit, and The Artful Dodger.

-• 1986 Born: Megan Fox, American actor prominence who is best known for her breakout role as Mikaela Banes in the 2007 action film Transformers.
+• 1986 Born: Megan Fox, American actress whose breakout role was as Mikaela Banes in Transformers, which she reprised in its sequel Transformers: Revenge of the Fallen.

 • 1973 Born: Tori Spelling, American actress and author who is best known for her role as Donna Martin on Beverly Hills, 90210 created by her father.

-• 1969 Born: David Boreanaz, American actor and producer known for his roles as Angel on Buffy the Vampire Slayer/Angel and Seeley Booth on Bones.
+• 1969 Born: David Boreanaz, American actor and producer known for his roles as Angel on Buffy the Vampire Slayer and its spin-off Angel and as Seeley Booth on Bones.

 • 1966 Born: Janet Jackson, American singer-songwriter, actress, dancer, and record producer.
 She is the youngest child of the famous Jackson family.